Research Areas

 Active Projects

-This project, situated within the Model Training research area of the AI + Planetary Justice Alliance, investigates how AI training datasets in agriculture embed epistemic hierarchies that privilege Global North ways of knowing.
+This project, situated within the Model Training research area, investigates how AI training datasets in agriculture embed epistemic hierarchies that privilege Global North ways of knowing.
 Focusing on India, it critically examines how datasets used to train agricultural models often reflect standardized, techno-scientific approaches—while sidelining local, traditional, and Indigenous knowledge systems.